JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 for the exported Kotlin declarations.
 In Kotlin 1.4, these declarations can be found in `build/js/packages/<package_name>/kotlin` alongside the corresponding, un-webpacked JavaScript code.

-The generation of TypeScript declaration files is a feature exclusive to the IR compiler, and is in active development.
-If you run into any problems, please submit them to the Kotlin [issue tracker](https://youtrack.jetbrains.com/issues?q=%23%7BKJS:%20d.ts%20generation%7D) or vote for submitted issues that impact you.

 ## Current limitations of the IR compiler